CraigPeck/Sports-Statistics-ML-AI/README.md

 # Sports-Statistics-ML-AI Project
-Repo of relevant files for Tailgate Tips
+Repo of files for predictive modeling for sports gambling.